 Another feature of unlisted sharing is that content shared this way is publicly viewable without logging in using a ULCN login.
 Anyone who gets the link has access to the content!

-Whilst we love this option we also must stress that sharing content as unlisted requires careful thought when it comes to both copyright as the AVG.
-For this reason we refer to our terms and conditions clause as well as the below text which is part of the disclaimer when you add new videos to the platform:
+Whilst we love this option we also must stress that sharing content as unlisted requires careful thought when it comes to both copyright as well as GDPR.
+For this reason we would like to ask you to read our terms and conditions as well as the below text which is part of the disclaimer when you add new videos to the platform:

 Students and employees of Leiden University may upload videos on Kaltura.
 Only upload videos that you made or that you are authorized to use.
 You must own the copyright to your video or hold permissions from the copyright holders.